akka/akka-projection/docs/src/main/paradox/jdbc.md

 @@dependencies{ projectId="akka-projection-jdbc" }

+## Required configuration settings

+There are two settings that need to be set beforehand in your `application.conf` file.

+* `akka.projection.jdbc.dialect` - The dialect type indicating your database of choice.
+Supported dialects are: `mysql-dialect`, `postgres-dialect` or `h2-dialect` (testing).
+* `akka.projection.jdbc.blocking-jdbc-dispatcher.thread-pool-executor.fixed-pool-size` indicating the size of the blocking JDBC dispatcher.
+See also @ref:[Blocking JDBC Dispatcher](#blocking-jdbc-dispatcher).

 ## Defining a JdbcSession

 Before using Akka Projection JDBC you must implement a `JdbcSession` @scala[trait]@java[interface]. `JdbcSession` is used to open a connection and start a transaction.
 A new `JdbcSession` will be created for each call to the handler.
 At the end of the processing, the transaction will be committed (or rolled back).